Code threading is a method that allows two or more pieces of code to run at once. Threading becomes necessary when, for example, you want to run two

-Since lines of code are run in sequentially, and the first loop never stops, the second loop never gets executed
+This naive attempt fails because lines of code are run sequentially — this means the first loop never stops, so the second loop never gets executed.

-spawn creates a new thread.
-Having many threads will eventually cause lag in a game, so it is best to try and keep the thread count to a minimum by optimizing code and combining all that can be mixed.
+- Having many threads will eventually cause lag in a game, so it's best to keep thread count to a minimum by optimizing code and combining all functionality that can be mixed.

-Another important fact to remember is that just like functions, threads take on the environment of their parent context of where they were created.
-So any existing variables of its parent stack, local or global, will fall into the newly created coroutine’s envionrment as well.
+- Just like functions, threads take on the environment of the parent context where they were created.
+So, any existing variables of its parent stack (local or global) will fall into the new thread's environment as well.